eformat/sno-llama/README.md

 # SNO on Spot running llama LLM's

-A simple method to provision RHOAI on Single Node OpenShift to try out llama LLM's.
+A simple method to provision RHOAI on Single Node OpenShift to try out different LLM's including meta's llama and ibm/redhat granite models.

 We use a g6.4xlarge on aws spot - which comes with a modern Nvidia L4 (20GB), 16 vCPU, 64 GiB RAM.